Read

 Don't have a Faroese bank account?

 If you do not have a Faroese bank account, you will be sent a notice.
 You can return the notice to TAKS with information of a bank account for the holiday allowance before 15 June.
+You can also hand in the notice at our customer service, Smyrilsvegur 20, 100 Tórshavn.
+You can find our opening hours at the bottom of this homepage.
 If the account is not Faroese, you are responsible for paying the cost of the transfer.
-Alternatively, you can hand in the notice at a Faroese bank and get the payment in cash.
+If you have lost the notice, you can contact TAKS.
+In this case, you will not receive the payment until after 16 June.

 Leaving the Faroes?